gtrevorrow/policy-validation-action/docs/validator-configuration.md

     - The `AgenticOciCisBenchmarkValidator` runs on all policies *with* variables.
     - This division of labor ensures that both static and dynamic policies are validated by the most appropriate engine.
 - **Empty Pipelines**: If a pipeline has no validators configured, it won't run, ensuring optimal performance.

+## Note on Regex Patterns

+For users implementing custom regex patterns for policy validation, it's important to understand the difference between the default and advanced regex patterns:

+- **Default Regex Patterns**: These are predefined patterns included with the `RegexPolicyValidator`.
+They cover common policy issues and are ready to use out of the box.
+- **Advanced Regex Patterns**: These allow users to define custom patterns tailored to their specific policy requirements.
+This is useful for complex HCL files or unique organizational policies.

+### Recommendation

+For most users, the default regex patterns will be sufficient.
+However, for organizations with specific compliance requirements or complex policy structures, utilizing advanced regex patterns provides greater flexibility and control over policy validation.